-If a teacher is unable to perform duties due to personal illness or disability, the teacher may take sick leave with full compensation.
+If a teacher is unable to perform duties due to personal illness, injury, disability, or necessary medical/dental appointments, the teacher may take sick leave with full compensation.
 A teacher shall be allowed ten (10) days sick leave per contract year in addition to prior accumulated sick leave days.
 Such leave shall be available beginning with the first contract day except as provided in Article XII.
 Any unused leave may be accumulated from one year to the next without a limit on the total number of days.
 Absence shall be credited to such leave upon the teacher notifying the building principal or other administrator when returning following an absence for personal illness or disability.

-If a secretary is unable to perform duties due to personal illness or disability, the secretary may take sick leave with full compensation.
+If a secretary is unable to perform duties due to personal illness, injury, disability or necessary medical/dental appointments, the secretary may take sick leave with full compensation.
 A secretary who is contracted to work 172-192 days shall be allowed ten (10) days, a secretary who is contracted to work 193-200 days will be allowed 11 days, a secretary who is contracted to work 201-225 days will be allowed 12 days, and a secretary who is contracted to work 226-260 days will be allowed 13 days sick leave per contract year in addition to prior accumulated sick leave days.
 Such leave shall be available beginning with the first work day.
 Any unused leave may be accumulated from one year to the next without a limit on the total number of days.
 Absence shall be credited to such leave upon the secretary notifying the building principal or other administrator when returning following an absence for personal illness or disability.

-An employee shall be permitted to use sick leave for an illness in the immediate family.
+An employee shall be permitted to use sick leave for an illness, injury, or necessary medical/dental appointments in the immediate family.
 Such leave will be allowed upon a notice to the principal or other administrator.

-The Superintendent may require a physician's statement verifying the necessity and reason for continuous days of absence beyond three (3) successive days.
+The employee's immediate supervisor may require a physician's statement verifying the necessity and reason for continuous days of absence beyond three (3) successive days.